-The constructed analog forecast closely mirrors the GEFS, with enhanced convection emerging over the Indian Ocean with lower frequency signals across much of the Pacific and Caribbean.
+The constructed analog forecast closely mirrors the GEFS, though the re-strengthening late in Week-2 is not apparent.
+Enhanced convection emerging over the Indian Ocean with lower frequency signals across the eastern Pacific and Caribbean.

 Figures below show MJO associated OLR anomalies only (reconstructed from RMM1 and RMM2) and do not include contributions from other modes (i.e., ENSO, monsoons, etc.) Time-longitude section of (7.5° S-7.5° N) OLR anomalies - last 180 days and for the next 15 days